InfinityAlgo-Academy/LightHouse/lighthouse-cli/test/smokehouse/readme.md

 - `lighthouse-runners/cli.js` - the original test runner, exercising the Lighthouse CLI from command-line argument parsing to the results written to disk on completion.
 - `lighthouse-runners/bundle.js` - a smoke test runner that operates on an already-bundled version of Lighthouse for end-to-end testing of that version.
+- `lighthouse-runners/devtools.js` - a smoke test runner that operates on Lighthouse running from inside DevTools.

 ## Custom smoke tests (for plugins et al.)